Information about UNSW Business School protocols, University policies, student responsibilities and education quality and support.

 You must submit all assignments and attend all examinations scheduled for your course.
 You can apply for special consideration when illness or other circumstances beyond your control, interfere with your performance in a specific assessment task or tasks.
 Special Consideration is primarily intended to provide you with an extra opportunity to demonstrate the level of performance of which you are capable.

 General information on special consideration for undergraduate and postgraduate courses can be found in the

 The lecturer-in-charge will need to be satisfied on each of the following before supporting a request for special consideration:

 Applications for special consideration in relation to the final exam are considered by a Business School Faculty panel to which lecturers-in-charge provide their recommendations for each request.
 If the Faculty panel grants a special consideration request, this will entitle the student to sit a supplementary examination.
 No other form of consideration will be granted.
 The following procedures will apply:

 The Supplementary Exam Protocol for Business School students is available at:

-For special consideration for assessments other than the final exam refer to the ‘Assessment Section’ in Part A of your course outline.
+For special consideration for assessments other than the final exam refer to the ‘Assessment Section’ in your course outline.